Special Air Service Regiment: Vietnam

 A fourth squadron was raised in mid-1966, but was later disbanded in April 1967.
 The SASR operated closely with the New Zealand SAS, with a troop being attached to each Australian squadron from late 1968.
 Completing its final tour in October 1971, 2 Squadron was disbanded on return to Australia, with Training Squadron raised in its place.
 During its time in Vietnam the SASR proved highly successful, with members of the regiment known to the Viet Cong as Ma Rung or "phantoms of the jungle" due to their stealth.

 In a six-year period the Australian and New Zealand SAS in Vietnam conducted nearly 1,200 patrols and inflicted heavy casualties on the Viet Cong, including 492 killed, 106 possibly killed, 47 wounded, 10 possibly wounded and 11 prisoners captured.
 Their own losses totalled one killed in action, one died of wounds, three accidentally killed, one missing and one death from illness.
 Twenty-eight men were wounded.
 During the period of its deployment 580 men served in the SASR in Vietnam.
 The remains of the last Australian soldier who went missing in action in 1969 after falling into the jungle during a suspended rope extraction were found in August 2008.
 Australian SASR personnel also worked with US Army Special Forces in Vietnam, and provided instructors to the MACV Recondo School, and then to the LRRP Training Wing at the AATTV-operated Van Kiep Training Centre from 1967.
-Some members of the regiment also served with MACV-SOG units, with soldiers often serving on exchange with American Special Forces.